icaros-usc/pyribs/README.md

 A _bare-bones_ quality diversity optimization library.
-The pyribs library is the official implementation of the Covariance Matrix Adaptation MAP-Elites (CMA-ME) algorithm and implements the _Rapid Illumination of Behavior Spaces (RIBS)_ redesign of MAP-Elites detailed in the paper [Covariance Matrix Adapation for the Rapid Illumination of Behavior Space](https://arxiv.org/abs/1912.02400).
+The pyribs library is the official implementation of the Covariance Matrix Adaptation MAP-Elites (CMA-ME) algorithm and implements the _Rapid Illumination of Behavior Space (RIBS)_ redesign of MAP-Elites detailed in the paper [Covariance Matrix Adapation for the Rapid Illumination of Behavior Space](https://arxiv.org/abs/1912.02400).